Your Philadelphia Premises Liability Lawyer

 - Pennsylvania, like all other states, has a “statute of limitations,” which means that in most cases, a lawsuit must be filed against the owner or operator of the property within two years from the date of your injury.

-Our lawyers for personal injuries makes sure the evidence is preserved and will hire the engineers, investigators and experts needed to prove the cause of your fall, the parties responsible, and ultimately obtain money damages to compensate you for the loss caused by your injuries.
+Our personal injury lawyers in Philadelphia will make sure the evidence is preserved and will hire the engineers, investigators and experts needed to prove the cause of your fall, the parties responsible, and ultimately obtain money damages to compensate you for the loss caused by your injuries.

 If you or a family member were injured on a commercial or residential property because of the property owner’s neglect or security failure, you want to hold the property owner accountable.
-Unfortunately, the legal advice about injuries on another’s property is not black and white.
-You will probably need help from a premises liability lawyer to determine if you have a case and from whom you can seek compensation.
+Because the legal advice about injuries on another’s property is not black and white, you will need help from a premises liability lawyer to determine if you have a case and from whom you can seek compensation.

-The Ambler slip and fall attorneys at Alfred M. Abel, Law offices, have fought for accident and injury victims for more than 30 years.
+The Philadelphia premises liability lawyers at Alfred M. Abel, Law offices, have fought for accident and injury victims for more than 30 years.
 We have successfully resolved hundreds of complicated premises liability claims, including

 When you need legal help after a fall or dog bite, contact our premises liability lawyers to schedule a free initial consultation.